-I offer one to one and group therapy exclusively online with men and women experiencing issues around masculinity and child access.
-I run The Ceasefire Method programme, a 10-week online therapy course aimed at de-escalating conflict over child access between separated parents.
+I offer one to one and group therapy online with men and women experiencing issues around masculinity and child access.
+I run The Ceasefire Method programme, a 12-week online therapy course aimed at de-escalating conflict over child access between separated parents.

 I was inspired to train as a psychotherapist after a breakdown in my late 20s, brought on by work pressures and estranged fatherhood.
 Through counselling I learnt about what was driving my unhealthy behaviours, and this route of healing through self-exploration is my guiding principle because I know it works.
 I've seen inspiring transformations in my clients since I began practising in January 2017.

 I went 100% online during the first coronavirus lockdown.
 Video calls can overcome some barriers to counselling, such as the time, inconvenience and cost of travelling to see a therapist.
 Research shows that online therapy is as effective as face to face therapy.
 Other advantages:

 - You might find you're more comfortable online and it's easier to talk